lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 .. code-block:: bash

-    # upload only the embedding
+    # upload only the embeddings
-    lightly-upload embedding=your_embedding.csv token=your_token \
+    lightly-upload embeddings=your_embedding.csv token=your_token \
                    dataset_id=your_dataset_id

-    # you can upload the dataset together with the embedding
+    # you can upload the dataset together with the embeddings
-    lightly-upload input_dir=cat embedding=your_embedding.csv \
+    lightly-upload input_dir=cat embeddings=your_embedding.csv \
                    token=your_token dataset_id=your_dataset_id